koltyakov/gosip/README.md

 > This is early draft version.
 Lot's of improvements and breaking changes are expected in the near future until GA version is proclaimed.

-Don't through bananas at me, it's my first steps and experiments in Golang field. =)
+Don't throw bananas at me, it's my first steps and experiments in Golang field. =)

 ## Main features